Formal Methods in AI

-Formal Methods in AI is Dr Francesco Belardinelli's research group dedicated to mathematically grounded techniques for specifying, verifying, and monitoring intelligent systems deployed in safety-critical settings.
+Formal Methods in AI (FMAI) is Dr. Francesco Belardinelli's research group at Imperial College London dedicated to mathematically grounded techniques for specifying, verifying, and monitoring intelligent systems deployed in safety-critical settings.

 Verification for RL systems